-- (2) Mariana has a mobility disability and is purchasing a ground floor unit in a detached townhouse that is designed with a concrete step at the front door.
+- (2) Example of circumstances where seller should pay for altered features in a not-yet constructed home: Mariana has a mobility disability and is purchasing a ground floor unit in a detached townhouse that is designed with a concrete step at the front door.
 She requests that the builder grade the entrance to eliminate the need for the step.
-If the cost of providing the at-grade entrance is no greater than the cost of building the concrete step, then the builder would have to provide the at-grade entrance without additional charge to Mariana. - (3) Natalia has a mobility disability and is purchasing a condominium unit that is subject to accessibility design and construction standards.
+The builder must consider the request under these regulations, including sections 12176 through 12181, and specifically including section 12181(m).
+If the cost of providing the at-grade entrance is no greater than the cost of building the concrete step, then the builder would have to provide the at-grade entrance without additional charge to Mariana. - (3) Example of circumstances where buyer should pay for altered features in a not-yet constructed home: Natalia has a mobility disability and is purchasing a condominium unit that is subject to accessibility design and construction standards.
 She wishes to have grab bars installed in the unit as a reasonable modification to the bathroom.
-The builder is responsible for installing and paying for the wall reinforcements for the grab bars because these reinforcements are required under the accessible standards.
+The builder must consider the request under these regulations, including sections 12176 through 12181, and specifically including section 12181(m).
+The builder is responsible for installing and paying for the wall reinforcements for the grab bars because these reinforcements are required under the applicable accessible standards.
 Natalia is responsible for the costs of installing and paying for the grab bars.

-(o) Examples of Reasonable Modification:
+(ion) Examples of Reasonable Modification: